Programs

 Undergraduate Journalism Minor

 Even if you don’t plan to be a journalist, the ability for undergraduate students to communicate persuasively and engagingly across a variety of media platforms has never been more important.
-This hands-on program runs two consecutive six-week summer sessions and offers a real-world opportunity to develop your communication skills.
+This hands-on program primarily runs over two consecutive six-week summer sessions, and during the academic year in a limited capacity, offering a real-world opportunity to develop your communication skills.

 Investigative Reporting Program (IRP)